 In September, current Year 9 students will start two-year courses which will lead to GCSE qualifications.
-This booklet is designed to give guidance to both students and parents about the choices that will be required to be made.
+This booklet is designed to give guidance to both students and parents about the choices that are required to be made.

-Students receive information and guidance through careers sessions in PSHCEE.
+Students receive information and guidance through the pastoral forum.
 In addition to this they have the opportunity to request an individual consultation with our Careers Advisor, Mrs Lynn Willmoth.

-Parents are warmly invited to attend a Careers and Options Evening on Sunday, 2 February 2020.
-Careers presentations will begin at 6:00pm.
-The options presentation will then start promptly at 7:00pm in the College Sports Hall and the departmental presentations and discussion rooms will conclude at 8:30pm.
-The deadline to submit options follows this evening on Wednesday, 26 February 2020, in order for option blocks and timetables to be built.
+Parents are warmly invited to view a Careers and Options Evening link on Sunday, 31 January 2021.
+More information about this virtual event will be released closer to the time.
+The deadline to submit options follows this evening on Wednesday, 10 February 2021, in order for option blocks and timetables to be built.